Dashboard Member Plus

 - It’s a real production system, not a showcase UI

-- The complexity comes from workflows, not visuals
+- The complexity comes from workflows and auth architecture, not visuals

 - Most decisions were about clarity, not cleverness